joonakor-uef/github-slideshow/_posts/0000-01-02-joonakor-uef.md

 layout: slide
 title: "Welcome to our second slide."
 ---
-Lorem ipsum dolor sit amet tms.
+Lorem ipsum dolor sit amet jne.
 Use the left arrow to go back.